Matheus-Fernandes-Gomes/wolfMatheus/README.md

 <hr>

-I am currently a partner and owner of [HM Vendas] (https://www.instagram.com/hmmonlevade/).
+I am currently a partner and owner of [HM Vendas](https://www.instagram.com/hmmonlevade/).

 I am a graduate student in ** Computer Engineering - UFOP ** based in João Monlevade.

-I studied for three periods in the electrical engineering undergraduate course - DOCTUM based in João Monlevadep.
+I studied for three periods in the electrical engineering undergraduate course - DOCTUM based in João Monlevade.

 I also have training as a technician in electronics - Senai, Nansen Araújo based in João Monlevade.